SEAME-pt/Team04/README.md

 **Organize Tests by Directory**: Each directory should have its own BUILD file defining the relevant test targets for that directory.
 Avoid adding test targets directly to the `unit_tests` suite in the root `BUILD` file.
 For a reference implementation, see the test setup in `//examples:unit_test`.
 This example demonstrates how to organize and integrate test targets within the coverage framework.

 #### 2.7.3.
-ToDo - Baseline

-A baseline mechanism for coverage is not yet implemented but will be added in the future.
+Coverage Report

+The HTML coverage report is automatically uploaded to a GitHub Page via GitHub Actions whenever changes are merged into the `main` branch.

+You can access the coverage report at: <https://seame-pt.github.io/Team04/>

 ## 3. Releases